caetano-colin/cdmc/tagging/README.md

 #### Part 4: Tag Engine deployment and configuration

+This documentation was validated using the following fork of tag engine: https://github.com/caetano-colin/datacatalog-tag-engine

 1. Deploy Tag Engine in your Governance Project by following Tag Engine's [deployment guide](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/cloud-run/README.md).
 Information below will help you choose parameters when deploying:
     - Designate `$TAG_CREATOR_SA` and `$CLOUD_RUN_SA` as the service accounts to be used on the tag engine deployment.
 You can access their values by running `echo $TAG_CREATOR_SA` and `echo $CLOUD_RUN_SA`.
     - Replace `TAG_ENGINE_SA` in `tagengine.ini` with `CLOUD_RUN_SA` variable value.